 The ClubGRANTS process for Category 1 funding is administered by local councils each year.
 The 2012 process in the Great Lakes Local Government Area resulted in 54 applications for Category 1 funding and over $90,000 in grants being handed out via the ClubGRANTS funding program across the community.
 In 2013 the eligible Clubs participating were Club Forster, Forster Bowling Club, Tuncurry Bowling Club and Tea Gardens Country Club.

 Those organisations which were unsuccessful in receiving funding this year are urged not to be discouraged and to apply for ClubGRANTS funding again next year.
 Applications for the 2013 funding round in the Great Lakes area have now closed.
-All applicants will be notified by mid July 2013 of the outcomes.
+All applicants were notified by late July 2013 of the outcomes.

 2013 ClubGRANTS Guidelines

 2013 ClubGRANTS Category 1 Application form - Funding under $1,000

 2013 ClubGRANTS Category 1 Application form - Funding over $1,000